kvc0/goodmetrics/README.md

 # Clients
 * [Kotlin](https://github.com/WarriorOfWire/goodmetrics_kotlin)
+* JSON CLI: `goodmetrics` included in this release. `send-metrics` receives json strings.
+* Prometheus: `goodmetrics` included in this release. `poll-prometheus` avoid using this when you have other choices.

 # Development
 Both rustfmt and clippy are checked on PR.
 This repo currently treats all clippy lint violations as errors.